| Home | My Designs | Traditional | Gallery | Workshops | Hawks | Events | Prices | Contact |

 |

 VestThis humble vest was made to complement the pants and shorts.
-It first appeared in India in January 2009 but then hid at the bottom of a kite bag for a few months, along with the dirty washing!
-Available in red or grey at the moment.
+It first appeared in India but then hid at the bottom of a kite bag for a few months, along with the dirty washing!
+Available in red or grey.

 |